zioalex/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 EOF
 ```

+In AWS this has been already provisioned with Terraform
+---

 ## The Kubernetes Frontend Load Balancer

 In this section you will provision an external load balancer to front the Kubernetes API Servers.
 The `kubernetes-the-hard-way` static IP address will be attached to the resulting load balancer.